cogitatio: (116)

 OFFICIAL CONCEPT ART

 The Doctor's official concept art reveals that they're always wearing their combat headset, which comes equipped with a throat mic.
 This isn't uncommon equipment for combat operations where people might have to whisper or just talk over loud explosions, but since the Doctor is usually kept out of the line of fire and not usually involved in stealth missions, my guess is that the mic is needed because the Doctor's voice is extremely husky (as it is in the anime), making the throat equipment an actual necessity to pick up their voice in the quality needed for any battlefield comms system.
 The headset also functions as a normal music player, according to Ebenholz's comment about wanting to find out what music the Doctor listens to.
 I haven't been able to figure out what that bracelet-looking thing is, to be honest.
 The note next to the long piece of equipment on the bracelet simply reads "old" — after some thought, I think it's actually a case for a recording device, and they normally store it in their ponytail like a pen.
-(The Doctor, having amnesia, is probably exactly paranoid enough to record every single conversation they've ever had.)
+(It is implied through various Stories and Operator Records that the Doctor is aware that most of their conversations are automatically recorded.)

 the doctor is physically frail.
 I WANT TO BE (WITH) YOU